Hou-Guojia/FBS-UOI/README.md

 3. Usage:

-   (1) Put the images into the root directory.
+   (1) Put the images into the "Images" directory.

    (2) Please run demo.m file to see the result.

    For any questions, please contact hgjouc@126.com.